-Kongjaban was my all time favorite lunchbox banchan (side dish) when I was a kid.
+Kongjaban or Kongjang was my all time favorite lunchbox banchan (side dish) when I was a kid.
 My most happy lunchbox(도시락 doshirak) always included at least 2 of the following: Kongjaban, Sauteed string potatoes, Jangjorim, Oeji (pickled cucumbers) and Gim (roasted sea laver).
 My school day mornings passed by more quickly and happily when I knew I had these in my lunchbox… 🙂

 Usually, kids don’t like beans very much.
 I certainly remember not liking any kind of beans mixed in my rice when I was little.
 I never liked the mushy texture of cooked beans and also the fact that it kind of had no flavor.
 But the balance of sweetness and saltiness (you know that ‘sweet and salty’ is one of my favorite flavor combination, right?) and the not-mushy texture of this Kongjaban made it all different.

 If done right, these Sweet and Salty Soybeans (Kongjaban 콩자반) can be so delicious.
 Sadly, there are too many not-so-good Kongjabans served at restaurants or sold at markets that give this dish a bad name.
 PLEASE believe me – that’s not how the dish is supposed to taste.
 The soybeans are usually too soft and mushy or too hard and the sauce is so bland that it basically tastes like nothing..
 Sad sad sad..I bought one or two ready made, packaged Kongjaban and also one from a banchan corner at the Korean market and as I expected, quite flavorless…